liliarte-1/data-engineering_course-project/README.md

 6. After cleaning, now is possible to get the Provinces data, and save it in a different df.

 7. Now is possible to create the provinces data for each year.

-A merge is used to make this possible.
+8. A merge is used to make this possible.
 Note: The merge is between province code.

-8. For the households_dataset, is only necessary to check the missing values and the correct type of the columns, because luckily the table is formated correctly.

 9.  province_code is dropped because is no longer necessary and is possible to reobtain it easily.

-10. Finally, sorting the columns will make it easier for next steps.
+10. Sorting the columns will make it easier for next steps.

 11. Also, there is whole Spain data, which we will keep it in a separate csv, because it might be interesting to study in the future.

+These steps were made for (data/raw/0201010101.csv).
+Since the (data/raw/households_dataset.csv) is almost clean, is only necessary to apply a few of the steps above

+12. households_dataset transformation.
+Luckily, is not necessary to impute data since there is not any missing value.

+13. Lastly, adding an ID to each dataset make things easier in the future, if not needed just drop the column.